mcfadden/mcfadden.github.io/_posts/2016-03-30-open-sprinkler.md

 text_color: white
 ---

 There was a point in time where someone decided the optimal interface to control your sprinkler timer was a 12 position knob and two buttons.
 I'm not sure _what_ it's optimal for, but it's certainly not user experience.
-Perhaps it saved a nickle on the manufacturing costs.
+Perhaps it saved a nickel on the manufacturing costs.

 When I bought my house I wanted to drastically change the landscaping in both the front and the back.
 One of the things this meant was that I would get the opportunity to install the irrigation system however I liked.
 In the end of the day, I might have overdone it.